 Financial Policy & Fees

-We are committed to full transparency: all charges are always discussed upfront.
-Please refer to our Fee Schedule for a detailed breakdown of our fees.
-We are proud to say that you will NEVER have to worry about receiving an unexpected (“surprise”) bill from us!
+I am committed to full transparency: all charges are always discussed upfront.
+Please refer to my Fee Schedule for a detailed breakdown of our fees.
+I am proud to say that you will NEVER have to worry about receiving an unexpected (“surprise”) bill from Point of Cure Acupuncture and Electromedicine!

 What are your fees?